cantinilab/HuMMuS/README.md

 For more details on hom to setup the reticulate connection,
 see: https://rstudio.github.io/reticulate

-## Data accessibility

-To reproduce the results presented in the manuscript, preprocessed data are accessible [here](https://figshare.com/account/home#/projects/168899)

 ## Tutorials/Vignettes

 The tutorial and vignettes proposed will be listed here.
 For now, we propose a vignette to illustrate the most standard use of HuMMuS.
 * **Infer a gene regulatory network from unpaired/paired scRNA+scATAC data** The data correspond to a subset of the Chen dataset, which was part of the benchmark analysed in the [paper](__preprint_links__)

+## Data accessibility

+To reproduce other HuMMuS results presented in the manuscript, preprocessed data are accessible [here](https://figshare.com/account/home#/projects/168899)

 ## Cite us
+Trimbour R., Deutschmann I. M., Cantini L. Molecular mechanisms reconstruction from single-cell multi-omics data with HuMMuS. bioXriv (2023). doi: